stoix-dev/stoix-cloud-saver/README.md

 - [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/) (DigitalOcean CLI)
 - [Git](https://git-scm.com/downloads)

+## In our example we are using the typescript option

 ## Step 1: Install Pulumi

 Follow the official Pulumi installation guide to install Pulumi on your system.
 You can verify the installation by running: